 He is a frequent Continuing Legal Education speaker on ethics and damages.
 His programs include: Lessons in the Law from the Life and Music of Johnny Cash; the Razorbacks, the NCAA and the Law; Lawyers in the Movies of John Grisham; the Seven Deadly Sins (lawyer's edition); and The Godfather.

 His publications include Arkansas Law of Damages (6th edition) and Arkansas Professional and Judicial Ethics (8th edition).
 He served on former Gov. Clinton's Commission on Ethics and Gov. Tucker's Ethics Task Force.
 Along with other court and bar association committees, he serves on the Professional Ethics & Grievances Committee of the Arkansas Bar and the Judicial Ethics Advisory Committee.
 He also prepares advisory ethical opinions for attorneys and judges.
-On several occasions, he has served as a Special Associate Justice of the Arkansas Supreme Court.
-He is currently (2016) serving as Chief Justice of the Arkansas Supreme Court.
-He was appointed in 2015 by Gov. Asa Hutchinson.

 From 1995 to 2010, Professor Brill served as the University's Faculty Athletics Representative to the NCAA and the Southeastern Conference, fulfilling academic certification and compliance duties.
 From 2007 to 2010 he also was the Secretary of the Southeastern Conference.
 He served as the interim dean of the School of Law during the 2005-06 academic year.
 He is the faculty adviser to the Christian Legal Society.